Ringleader of the Tormentors

 Ringleader of the Tormentors is the eighth studio album by English alternative rock singer Morrissey.
 It was released on 3 April 2006 by record label Attack.
 The album was described as showcasing "a thicker, more rock-driven sound", which Morrissey attributed to new guitarist Jesse Tobias.

 The album debuted at number 1 in the UK Albums Chart and number 27 in the US, and also reached number 1 in Sweden, Malta, and Greece.

 Recording and production

 Recording for the album commenced in late August 2005 in Rome, Italy.
 Mixing began in late October 2005.
 Originally Morrissey was to record the album with producer Jeff Saltzman, however, he could not undertake the project.
-Early in recording Morrissey's publicist described it, contradictingly, as "the most full-on rock record Morrissey's ever done.

 Producer Tony Visconti, of T. Rex and David Bowie fame, took over the production role and Morrissey announced that Ringleader of the Tormentors is to be "the most beautiful—perhaps the most gentle—so far".
 Visconti wrote on his website:

 The musicians recording with Morrissey in Rome were Alain Whyte, Boz Boorer, Jesse Tobias, Gary Day, Michael Farrell and Matt Chamberlain.
 Chamberlain replaced Dean Butterworth, who decided to continue drumming for the band Good Charlotte.
 Marco Origel, from the San Francisco area, handled engineering on the album.